 Leonard has been involved with SHAD Memorial since 2003 as the Engineering/Technology faculty and since 2007 has been the Program Director.
-He has been the Program Director’s representative on the SHAD Board since 2008.
+He was also the Program Director’s representative on the SHAD Board from 2008 to 2018.

 After an incredible experience as a SHAD participant, Erin has been fortunate to return to work at SHAD over six different years.
 The diverse array of talents and intellectual achievements within the SHAD community (including both students and staff) makes SHAD an inspiring place to engage in deep conversations and develop innovative ideas.